B-Ricey763/resume/resume.typ

 #resume_heading[Experience]

 #exp_item(
+  role: "Incoming Software Engineering Intern",
+  name: "Stripe",
+  date: "May 2026 - August 2026",
+  location: "South San Francisco, CA",
+)

+#exp_item(
-  role: "Software Engineering Intern",
+  role: "Software Engineering Intern | Camera Core Systems Team",
   name: "Verkada",
   date: "January 2026 - April 2026",
   location: "San Mateo, CA",
-  [Owned end-to-end development of the camera light accessory firmware, delivering 8+ features in a C++ runit service while coordinating with hardware and product teams to ensure user friendly design and robust operation], [Reduced accessory firmware failures by 50%, iterating on UART stability and task scheduling on FreeRTOS], [Slashed battery firmware upgrade time by 80% through optimization of the RS485 UART connection and scheduling timing], [Integrated I2C-based Gauge ICs with ZephyrOS in C to automate the collection and Grafana visualization of critical battery metrics for a fleet of 10,000+ cameras]
+  [Owned end-to-end development of the camera light accessory firmware, architecting a C++ runit service while coordinating with hardware and product teams to investigate, design, debug, and iterate on tens of features for the new product], [Reduced accessory firmware failures by 50%, iterating on UART stability and task scheduling on FreeRTOS], [Slashed battery firmware upgrade time by 80% through optimization of the RS485 UART connection and scheduling timing], [Integrated I2C-based Gauge ICs with ZephyrOS in C to automate the collection and Grafana visualization of critical battery metrics for a fleet of 10,000+ cameras contributing to \$6.5M in revenue]
 )

 #exp_item(
-  role: "Software Engineering Intern (Spectrum Warfare Operations and Research Division)",
+  role: "Software Engineering Intern | Spectrum Warfare Operations and Research Division",
   name: "Georgia Tech Research Institute",
   date: "May 2025 - August 2025",
   location: "Smyrna, GA",